Arranging a funeral or cremation in Oklahoma

 Can I arrange a ‘home funeral’ or green burial in Oklahoma?

 Yes, you can conduct home death care in Oklahoma.
 According to Oklahoma statute [59 O.S. §396.19], the family must ensure that a death certificate is filed at the health department.
 Home funerals and green burials are having something of a revival, and there are organizations that can support you if you wish to look after your loved one’s funeral care.

 Oklahoma laws pertaining to home burial indicate that burial outside of a cemetery within city limits is prohibited.
 However, if you live outside of city limits, you may be able to bury your family on your own property.

 You would need to check with local county ordnance about zoning laws, and you would need to map out any burial site to be lodged with the property deeds.
 The general guidance for burial is for it to be at least 150 feet from any water supply and 25 feet from any power lines or boundaries.

 Sending funeral flowers in Oklahoma

-Funeral flowers are an integral, but an often expensive enhancement to a funeral service.
+Funeral flowers are an integral but often expensive enhancement to a funeral service.
 US Funerals Online partners with BloomsToday to offer our visitors a 25% – 50% discount on funeral flower orders.
-Visit our Funeral Flowers page or phone toll-free at (800) 317-4807.

 Is embalming required in Oklahoma?